 Dr Tom Steverson Chartered Clinical Psychologist (BSc, MSc, ClinPsyD, CPsychol)

 My name is Tom and I am a Clinical Psychologist.
-I have over 15 years of experience working in mental health services and over five years experience working as a qualified Clinical Psychologist in the NHS.
+I have over 17 years of experience working in mental health services and over seven years experience working as a qualified Clinical Psychologist in the NHS.

 Alongside my NHS work, I also work for Norwich Clinical Psychology Practice.
 We are a small team of Clinical Psychologists based at a conveniently located office on Magdalen Street, a short walk from Norwich city centre.

 As a Clinical Psychologist, I am trained in a range of psychotherapeutic approaches.
 However, I practice most frequently using an approach called Acceptance and Commitment Therapy.